Zwei Studierende mit Büchern

 120

-• Social sciences (political science, sociology) and
+• social sciences (political science, sociology)

 • economics.

-The research-oriented Master's programme teaches subject-specific and interdisciplinary methods, theories and specialised knowledge as well as their application-related implementation.
-This sets the content-related prerequisites for successful participation in relevant doctoral programmes in political science and economics, but also imparts competences for demanding, especially science-related professional fields at the interfaces of politics and economics.
+The research-oriented master's programme in Democracy and Economy teaches you specialist and interdisciplinary methods, theories and knowledge – as well as their practical application.
+It prepares you for a doctorate in political science or economics as well as for demanding, particularly science-related appointments at the interfaces of politics and economics.

 Special features of the Master's programme "Democracy and Economics" in distinction to similar interdisciplinary programmes and also the Erfurt Master's programme "Economics, Law and Social Sciences" are: